Backpacking the Trans-Catalina Trail

 Next, you might want to head over to the Catalina Conservancy office (it’s on the way to the trailhead) to grab maps, learn a little bit about the wildlife and island, and have any last minute questions answered.
 Note that they don’t open till 8:30am.

 Now if you’re like me, when you set your mind to hiking the Trans-Cat trail it would seem essential that you travel all 37.2 miles of the trail, in other words you need to start at Mile 0.
 To do this: You need to walk back towards the ferry building and continue to follow the road as it curves around to the eastern end of the island.
-Eventually the road will take a take a turn to the right and up, up, up you’ll go!
+Eventually, the road will take a take a turn to the right and up, up, up you’ll go!
 Alternatively, some people start the trail at mile-marker 7.
 If you are okay with a little shortcut then you can hike directly from town on the Hermit Gulch Trail to its junction with the Trans-Catalina trail at mile 7.
-In all honesty, the first few miles of the trail aren’t the highlight – so if I did it again I would consider hiking from town.
+In all honesty, the first few miles of the trail aren’t the highlight – so if I did it again I would consider hiking from town. **2018 UPDATE** The Catalina Island Conservancy actually changed the route of the trail to start from town.
+You can view the most current route on this map.

 There is a great little “lookout gazebo” at this junction and is a great place to stop for an early lunch break, reapply some sunscreen, and enjoy the ocean breeze.
 Don’t chill for too long, buffalo country awaits you—and yes we did see some of these free-roaming beasts on our trek!
 The trail will continue along into some of the most remote backcountry areas of the island.
 Once you approach the Black Jack campground, the landscape becomes more lush.
 The campground is nicely shaded with fairly secluded and large campsites.
 We fell asleep early after a yummy meal around the campfire (thanks to our locker full of firewood!).
 The next morning we learned from our neighbors that two buffalo were grazing right outside our tent so do be careful if you get up in the middle of the night!